Parking Policy Summary

 If you have a temporary or permanent disability or medical condition that necessitates the use of a vehicle, we suggest you apply for a handicapped placard from your home state or from the California Department of Motor Vehicles.
 If you have a temporary disability, the Student Affairs office will assist in determining your needs, including making a determination about the need for a vehicle on campus.

 While all parking lots are lighted and patrolled by a security officer, the following are suggestions to keep you and your property as safe as is reasonably possible:

-- Make sure your vehicle is secured at all times; doors should be locked, windows rolled up, and alarm activated if available
+- Make sure your vehicle is secured at all times; doors should be locked, windows closed, and alarm activated if available

 - Your vehicle must be registered with the Security Office

 - If you are going to your vehicle late at night, do not walk alone; walk with friends or call the Security Office at 650.400.5837 for a walking escort

 Menlo College provides space for parking.
 No bailment is created, and the College is not responsible for loss of, or damage to, vehicles or their contents.

 Anyone who obtains a parking permit by providing falsified information, including the attempt to purchase a permit for someone under false premises, will have parking privileges revoked and may face disciplinary action.